- Michael Thompson

 You will never be an effective parent if you don’t give your children 100 percent of your love.

-Croissant Man definitely exists but successful people choose to not allow him to trip them every time he sticks out his foot.
+Croissant Man definitely exists.
+Successful people, however, choose to not allow him to trip them every time he sticks out his foot.

 I write a lot about “self-help” for the simple fact I want to better help myself.
 Sometimes I wonder if all this “growth” talk is really worth it.
 Today I didn’t and I have Croissant Man to thank for that.